 Trial is a step where each party presents their case in front of a judge and, at the end of the trial, a decision is made in one party’s favour.

 Walker Law provides litigation assistance with various facets of civil litigation including contract disputes, defamation, employment law, franchise law, negligence, and real property disputes.
-Walker Law has been retained to represent clients at various stages of the dispute resolution process and has demonstrated its expertise having been successful in various levels of courts and Tribunals.
+Walker Law has been retained to represent clients at various stages of the dispute resolution process and various levels of courts and Tribunals.

 At Walker Law, our legal services are highly driven by applying negotiation tactics in attempt to resolve client disputes and to avoid the time and cost associated with litigation.
 We focus on dispute resolution at our law firm.
 Our civil litigation lawyers are dynamic and highly responsive to clients needs.
 We are proud of our well-established reputation for being knowledgeable, professional, expedient, and for providing stellar customer service that tends to exceed client expectations.
 Contact Walker Law to speak with a civil litigator about your legal dispute.